hildebrandmw/de10lite-hdl/README.md

 keep myself on track, my TODO list will be kept here:

 ### Components
-* `dram`
-    * Outline how to set up the SDC file correctly.
-    * Show how to instantiate and configure the DRAM controller in System Integrator

 * `gsensor` - Update documentation for the split into `gsensor` and `spi`.

 * `spi` - Update documentation for the split into `gsensor` and `spi`.